The following grading system is followed at Dar Al-Hekma University:

 The Cumulative Grade Point Average (CGPA) is the grade point average for all credit hours taken at the University.
 Only grades earned at Dar Al-Hekma University are used to calculate a student's GPA.
 Grades of transferred courses from other higher education institutions are not used to calculate a student's GPA at the University.

-Dar Al-Hekma University follows the policies below in grading operations.
+Dar Al-Hekma University follows the policies rules below in grading operations.

 Course instructors must submit the final grades of a course to the Registration Unit within 48 hours of the final exam date.
 Course instructors who have a course with more than one section can submit the final grades of that course to the Registration Unit within 72 hours of the final exam date.
 The Registration Unit reviews the grades and posts them on the Student Information System (SIS) for the student view.